 Wikipedia shouldn’t be your first choice.
 Wikipedia will most likely appear on the first page of search results, and while it is good for a quick review and to find links to other sources, do not rely on it as a primary source of health information.

 There is more than Google.
-Instead of turning to Google to search for your health concerns, you should start by searching MedlinePlus, which is a health website offered by the National Library of Medicine (the world’s largest medical library).
+Instead of turning to Google to search for their health concerns, your teen should start by searching MedlinePlus, which is a health website offered by the National Library of Medicine (the world’s largest medical library).
 MedlinePlus is like a search engine that only searches through accurate health information.
 All of the results have been reviewed to make sure that only up-to-date, reliable websites are included.

 Use common sense.
 If the information appears unprofessional, it probably is.
-Compare the information you find on a website with information from other trustworthy sites.
+Compare the information that your teen finds on a website with information from other trustworthy sites.

 When in doubt: Ask.
 If you are ever unsure as to whether a website is reliable or not, you can approach a librarian at a public library, who will guide you through the website evaluation process.
-You can also ask your child’s doctor or nurse about health information that you find online.
-Often times clinicians will be able to provide you with patient information printed from reliable websites.
+You can also ask your child’s doctors, nurses, school nurses, nutritionists, therapists, and even dentists about health information that your teen finds online.
+Often times clinicians will be able to provide your teen with patient information printed from reliable websites.